 I lifted my head upwards to discover a very odd sight.

-A cluster of what looked like huge, red and black striped bees was rumbling overhead, crawling all over the old and dusty glass skylight.
+A cluster of what looked like huge, green and red striped bees was rumbling overhead, crawling all over the old and dusty glass skylight.

 I froze in place, terrified, trying to play dead.